dotnet/AspNetCore.Docs/aspnetcore/razor-pages/index.md

 [!code-cs[](index/3.0sample/RazorPagesContacts/StartupRPoptions.cs?name=snippet)]

 Use the <xref:Microsoft.AspNetCore.Mvc.RazorPages.RazorPagesOptions> to set the root directory for pages, or add application model conventions for pages.
+For more information on conventions, see [Razor Pages authorization conventions](xref:security/authorization/razor-pages-authorization).

 To precompile views, see [Razor view compilation](xref:mvc/views/view-compilation) .